stenglein-lab/taxonomy_pipeline/README.md

 ##### nt database

-The default location of the blast nt databases is: `/home/databases/nr_nt/nt`.
-This value will be passed to the -db option when running blastn.
-This default value can be overridden using the `--nt_blast_db` parameter, for instance:
+The default location of the blast nt databases is: `/home/databases/nr_nt/` and the default name of the database is `nt`.
+These values will be used to set the `-db` option when running blastn.
+These default valuecan be overridden using the `local_nt_database_dir` and `-local_nt_database_name` parameters, for instance:

 ```
-nextflow run stenglein-lab/taxonomy_pipeline -resume -profile singularity --fastq_dir /path/to/directory/containing/fastq/ --host_map_file /path/to/host_map_file.txt --nt_blast_db /path/to/my/local/db/nt
+nextflow run stenglein-lab/taxonomy_pipeline -resume -profile singularity --fastq_dir /path/to/directory/containing/fastq/ --host_map_file /path/to/host_map_file.txt --local_nt_database_dir /path/to/my/local/db/
 ```
 In this example, there should be a file named `/path/to/my/local/db/nt.nal` in addition to the other nt database files.

 ##### diaomond nr database

 The default location of the diamond database is: `/home/databases/nr_nt/nr.dmnd`.
-This path will be passed to the --db option when running diamond.
-This default value can be overridden using the `--nt_diamond_db` parameter.
+This path will be passed to the `--db` option when running diamond.
+This path is specififed by the `local_diamond_database_dir` and `local_diamond_database_name` parameters, as described above for the nt BLASTN database.

 ##### Taxonomy db